 - Many have never used an RV and are unfamiliar with them.

 - They don’t want to drive or tow an RV.
-They just want to use it.

 - They want to leave the hassle of set-up to you.

 - Renters don’t have camping equipment, and they expect to share yours.

 - They are renting your RV for the destination, event, or trip purpose (this includes short term housing).